Aryss/DiscordLink/README.md

 UT2004 code is based on UT's own built-in stats and I repurposed quite a bit of code from my old GameLogger mutator that I wrote ~17-19 years ago or so.
 It does some preliminary sorting and process that can be easily done in UnrealScript and which requires game logic or configuration through webadmin.
 The stripped down data (I want to keep it as short as possible as the existing implementation of BufferedTCPLink is limited to a buffer of 2048 bytes and that's a hard limit imposed by UE2) – is sent to the Python server which creates an embed and does some additional string processing of the data.

 Currently while I'm still working on this, I'm only providing a basic guide on how to set this up.
 A proper guide on how to set this up will be available later.
+Requests and questions can be asked in this Discord server: https://discord.gg/5YTkVvdkhG

 Setup steps:
 0. First and foremost to run this you need to be able to run a python3 script alongside your server or on a separate box.
 This is where you run the server script from the PyServer folder.